kevin918/Kai-s-Blog/README.md

 Kai-s-Blog
 ==========
-Blog
-You need to signup before making a new post.
-You can access it from here http://renkaiblog.appspot.com/blog
+Feel free to access it from here http://renkaiblog.appspot.com/blog and make a post!